There are now 3 possible online modes for units:

 There is an explosion in data generation and data collection due to improvements in sensing technologies and business processes.
 Extracting meaningful knowledge from large amounts of data has become a priority for businesses as well as scientific domains.
 Machine learning provides core underlying theory and techniques to data analytics, where algorithms iteratively learn from data to uncover hidden insights.
 In this unit, students will develop in-depth understanding of machine learning techniques that are applicable to both scientific and business data.
 The topics covered by the unit include supervised classification, unsupervised classification, regression, support vector machines, decision trees, random forests, dimensionality reduction, artificial neural networks, deep neural networks, autoencoders, and reinforcement learning.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) test; (2) group project; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) mid-semester test; (2) assessed laboratory exercises; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)